 FX on FuboTV

-FuboTV is an excellent place to go for sports, but it offers many other more general channels as well, including FX.
-FX is offered as well as FXM, FXX, and 90+ other channels in its basic package for $54.99/month.
-The FuboTV app is available on major platforms, including AppleTV, AndroidTV, Roku, and Amazon FireTV.
+FuboTV is an excellent place to go for sports, but it offers many other more general channels, including FX.
+FX is offered as well as FXM, FXX, and 90+ other channels in its basic package for $64.99/month.
+You can also access on-demand through the FX-Now app using your fuboTV credentials.